vortext/esther/resources/prompts/chat.md

 - emoji: A Unicode emoji that encapsulates your response.
 - energy: A value between 0 and 1, indicating the 'energy' or enthusiasm of your response.
 - keywords: Descriptive terms that highlight the core themes of your response, structured according to the specified grammar rules with appropriate namespaces.
-- imagination: A required visual description of your response with varied vivid imagery.
+- imagination: A visual description of your response with varied vivid imagery.

 ### Response: